vodyani/vodyani/docs/en.md

 > building ...
 It is expected to be completed by the end of March 2021

-## Project depend on

-> For specific dependence, see package.json

-**Please do not submit package-lock.json to.gitignore!
-This affects the NPM version dependencies in the project, which can lead to uncontrollable problems**

 ## Project commands

 ``` shell